guoqingbao/Pathofusion/README.md

 # Pathofusion
 A deep learning based framework for recognition and fusion of multimodal histopathological images

-This repository contains code and data for two research papers (one was accepted as oral by a tier-A conference, and the other is currently under review by a medical journal).

-#### Advantages: a generic approach for pathology image analysis, less training data, higher recognition performance, utilizing bifocal image tiles, quick marking for training, configurable and open-source framework

 #### Detecting malignant features from pathology images (visualized as heatmaps)
 ![](/others/prediction.gif)